Key takeaways

 The types of intercom systems include:

 1. Wired multi-tenant intercom.
-As the most traditional option, wired intercom systems use physical wiring to connect individual unit hardware to the main intercom device located at the entryway.
+As the most traditional option, wired intercom systems use physical wiring to connect individual unit hardware to the main intercom device at the entryway.
 Unfortunately, because of all the wiring, these systems cost more, take longer to install, and require significant maintenance.

 3. Telephone multi-tenant intercom.
 With a telephone intercom system, existing telephone lines carry the signal between the in-unit hardware and the main control panel.
 From the in-unit hardware, tenants can press a button on the phone to grant access.
 The major drawbacks of telephone intercoms are their lack of video capabilities and the expenses associated with operating a telephone line.